 Tyre dressing is one of my favourite detailing products to use and I always try to use it when possible.
 Although simple to use, many people make mistakes and this is why we have created this guide on how to apply tyre dressing.

-For demonstration purposes, we are using two of the best rated tyre dressings that we tested for our reviews.
-These include the Meguiar’s Endurance Tire Gel and the Autoglym Instant Tyre Dressing, which are both very popular.
+For demonstration purposes, we are using two of the best-rated tyre dressings that we tested for our reviews.
+These include Meguiar’s Endurance Tire Gel and Autoglym’s Instant Tyre Dressing, which are both very popular.

 Steps To Apply Tyre Dressing

 Before you even attempt to apply tyre dressing, it’s important that you clean the tyres beforehand using car shampoo.
 However, if you are struggling to remove any tough dirt such as dried mud, you may want to use a car pressure washer.

 Any dirt or debris left that’s left on the tyre will result in a patchy finish to the dressing after the application.
 Therefore, it’s important that you make the effort to thoroughly clean the tyres beforehand.

 2. Ensure Tyres Are Completely Dry